thenujad/software-security-practices/README.md

    - For server-side validation, integrate the `validation.js` with backend code (e.g., in a Node.js/Express or PHP server).

 5. **Session Management**:
-   - Open the `registration.html` file in a web browser and interact with the form.
-   - For server-side validation, integrate the `validation.js` with backend code (e.g., in a Node.js/Express or PHP server).
+   - Open the `session.php` script in a PHP server environment to test session handling functionalities.

-6. **Input Validation**:
+   - Ensure that session settings in `config.php` are configured correctly to enhance security.

+6. **Test Recap Security**:
+   - Set up a Node.js environment and install necessary dependencies.
+   - Run the server script to test the login functionality with reCAPTCHA.
-   - Open the `registration.html` file in a web browser and interact with the form.
+   - Access the login form through a web browser and attempt to log in using various inputs to verify the reCAPTCHA and login process.
-   - For server-side validation, integrate the `validation.js` with backend code (e.g., in a Node.js/Express or PHP server).

 ## Notes

 - Always ensure that proper input validation and error handling practices are followed in production environments to prevent security vulnerabilities.
-- SQL injection and buffer overflow are common vulnerabilities that must be mitigated using safe coding practices.
+- SQL injection, buffer overflow, and reCAPTCHA validation are common vulnerabilities that must be mitigated using safe coding practices.
 - For more details on securing web applications, refer to OWASP's guidelines and best practices.